mautic/mautic-zapier/README.md

 The configured Zapier integrations are called Zaps.
 The main types of Zaps are Triggers and Actions.

-- Triggers send data about some actions that happen in Mautic in the real time to Zapier.
-Zapier then transforms the data and send it to the next app you configure in the Zap.
+- Triggers send data about some actions that happen in Mautic in realtime to Zapier.
+Zapier then transforms the data and sends it to the next app you have configured in the Zap.
-- Actions send data from some other integration in Mautic.
+- Actions send data from some other app into Mautic.

 ### Supported Triggers
 - [x] **New Contact** - _contains contact info and field values_